Deciding Between Abortion and Adoption in Teenage Pregnancy

 Which Unplanned Pregnancy Option is Right for You?

-Because there is such a drastic difference between abortion and adoption in teenage pregnancy, understanding the outcome of both options is important before making any decisions.
+Because there is such a drastic difference between abortion and adoption in teenage pregnancy, understanding both options is important.
+Call 1-800-ADOPTION now for basic information if you're considering adoption.

 What to Know About Placing a Baby for Adoption as a Teen